MIND YOUR LIVER. IT NEEDS YOU. ™

 Early signs are subtle: fatigue, brain fog, swelling, weight changes

-Can lead to liver failure if untreated — but some damage can be slowed or stabilized
+Can lead to liver failure if untreated.
+But some damage can be slowed or stabilized.

 Can happen gradually or all at once